 Vanderbilt Campus Dining operates several restaurants, cafes, and markets throughout campus that provide a variety of food.
 The two largest dining facilities are Rand Dining Center in Rand Hall (connected to Sarratt Student Center) and The Ingram Commons dining hall.
 Six convenience stores on campus offer grab-and-go meals, snacks, beverages, and groceries.
 All units accept the Vanderbilt Card and Meal Plans.
 Graduate student Meal Plans are offered at a discount.
-For more information, hours, and menus, visit vanderbilt.edu/dining.
+For more information, hours, and menus, go to campusdining.vanderbilt.edu.